The zero capillarity limit for the Euler-Korteweg system with no-flux boundary conditions: Introduction

 The QHD system, obtained by choosing $k(\rho)=\frac{1}{4\rho}$ in \eqref{EK}, plays a special role in the theory, being related to the following nonlinear Schr\"odinger (NLS) equation

 via the so-called Madelung transformations \cite{madelung1927quantentheorie}.
 More precisely, Madelung's approach derives system \eqref{EK} as the evolution equations for the momenta associated to $\psi$, by defining $\rho=|\psi|^2$, $\rho u=\eps\IM(\bar\psi\nabla\psi)$.
-For this reason, more results are available for the QHD, than for general EK systems.
-In particular, it is possible to show the existence of global-in-time, finite energy weak solutions, see \cite{MR2481754, MR2885568, MR4244267} where the authors also establish a rigorous justification of the Madelung transformation for general, finite energy wave functions.
+For this reason, more results are available for the QHD than for general EK systems.
+In particular, it is possible to show the existence of global-in-time, finite energy weak solutions, see \cite{AM_CMP, AM_ARMA, AMZ_CMP} where the authors also establish a rigorous justification of the Madelung transformation for general, finite energy wave functions.
 Notice that the hydrodynamic boundary conditions \eqref{BC} correspond to homogeneous Neumann conditions for the wave function, i.e.

-Furthermore, equation \eqref{eq:NLS} also highlights the relation between the vanishing capillarity limit for QHD and the semiclassical limit for the NLS equations, for which an extensive literature already exists.
-We refer to \cite{MR2500991,MR1425123}, see also the monograph \cite{MR4274579} for a comprehensive presentation of the mathematical results in this context.
-On the other hand, most of the existing literature considers the vanishing capillarity/semiclassical limit problem in the whole space.
-Very few results are dedicated to domains with non-trivial boundaries.
-In \cite{MR2208290}, by a modulated energy (relative entropy) approach, the semiclassical limit for \eqref{eq:NLS}, \eqref{BC_NLS} with $\gamma=2$, is proven in a two-dimensional exterior domain with the Neumann boundary condition \eqref{BC_NLS} and non-trivial conditions at space infinity.
-The same problem posed on the half-space is considered in \cite{MR2500991}, where the authors study the expansion of the solution $\psi^\eps$ to \eqref{eq:NLS} in powers of $\eps$ by means of the WKB approach, by extending the result in \cite{MR1425123} in various aspects.
-In particular, the result in \cite{MR2500991} also computes the boundary layer expansion to prove the convergence at any order of $\eps$.
+Equation \eqref{eq:NLS} also highlights the relation between the vanishing capillarity limit for QHD and the semiclassical limit for the NLS equations, for which an extensive literature already exists \cite{CR,MR1425123,MR4274579}.
+Most of the existing literature considers the vanishing capillarity/semiclassical limit problem in the whole space.
+A restricted number of results are dedicated to domains with non-trivial boundaries.
+In \cite{LZ}, by a modulated energy approach, the semiclassical limit for \eqref{eq:NLS}-\eqref{BC_NLS} with $\gamma=2$ is proven in a two-dimensional exterior domain.
+The same problem posed on the half-space is considered in \cite{CR}, where the authors study the expansion of the solution $\psi^\eps$ in powers of $\eps$ by means of the WKB approach, calculating the boundary layer expansion.
 Their analysis shows that a weak boundary layer of spatial size $O(\eps)$ is formed.
-A similar result is also obtained with Dirichlet boundary conditions \cite{MR4379626}, where an extra smallness condition on initial and boundary data is needed, in order to deal with the stronger boundary layer.
-In the recent paper \cite{audiard2025zeroA}, the authors study the vanishing dispersion limit for the Euler-Korteweg system.
-In particular, they also perform a WKB analysis for the QHD system (i.e., they fix $k(\rho)=1/4\rho)$ on the half-plane with some hybrid boundary conditions (homogeneous Dirichlet for $\rho$, no-flux for $u$).
+A similar result is also obtained with Dirichlet boundary conditions \cite{MR4379626}, where an extra smallness condition on initial and boundary data is needed in order to deal with the stronger boundary layer.